PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 - C:\Users\Jon\Documents\flag3.txt flag{admin_documents_can_be_valuable}

 ## Attacking Blue without Metasploit
-Now that the initial attack out of the way I decided to attempt the attack without the help of metasploit for sourcing, packing and executing the exploit.
-This also imposed the restriction of not having the meterpreter shell to rely on.
+Now that I had completed the initial attack, I wanted to retry it without the help of metasploit for sourcing, packing and executing the exploit.
+This imposed the restriction of not having the meterpreter shell to rely on.

-While I understood the attack and the host at this point I decided to still run through the motions of host enumeration.
-For the sake of brevity, I will not repeat some of the callouts of the findings unless there are differences from the first attack.
+Even though I now understood the attack and the host I decided to run through the motions of host enumeration again.
+For the sake of brevity, I'll avoid repeating some of the callouts unless there are differences with the first attack.

-I started with the same nmap scan with the only difference being that I now supplied `-oA $ATTACKTARGET` to output the results to the host with the target servers ip as a prefix.
-This was to make up for the limitation of not having the results automatically persisted in `msfdb`.
+I started with the same nmap scan, the only difference being that I instead supplied `-oA $ATTACKTARGET` to output the results to the host with the target server's ip as a prefix.
+This functioned to make up for not having the results automatically persisted in `msfdb`.

 ```
 root@kali:~/ctf/scans# export ATTACKTARGET=10.10.87.38